Click here to listen to a reading of this blog:

 A great item for wearing around the house, this one is also suitable for those who are at home a lot.
 Or if they could do with a pair of work slippers!
 (What a fab idea).
 With various styles out there and a range of colours for both men and women, slippers can be a great choice.
 The ‘bootie’ style slippers that I particularly love are extra warm and cosy too.

-Who doesn’t like receiving pyjamas at Christmas?!
+Who doesn’t like receiving pyjamas?!
 Some of us thyroid patients end up spending a lot of time in our PJ’s and dressing gowns due to sickness and/or lack of warmth, so you know they’ll be well-used.

 Sometimes it’s helpful to get an extra burst of warmth when you’re out and about and perhaps gloves aren’t quite warm enough.
 Hand warmers provide immediate warmth and can last for hours, protecting those fingers from becoming icicles.